pithia-eu/pithia-esc-gui-poc/docs/development.md

 Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
 ```
 All the e-Science Centre's features should be now be available, with the exception of the Handle features.

-To view the project in your browser, enter [http://localhost:8000](http://localhost:8000) in your address bar!
+To view it in your browser, enter [http://localhost:8000](http://localhost:8000) in your address bar.